cyscale/cyscale.com/src/markdown/blog/2022-05-23-what-to-look-for-in-a-cspm.md

   that scans your cloud environment for vulnerabilities and alerts you if it finds any misconfigurations in the cloud infrastructure.
-It should check for a wide variety of vulnerabilities, it should integrate with big cloud vendors like GCP, Azure, AWS, Alibaba Cloud, it should support compliance frameworks like ISO 27001, GDPR and SOC 2, it should provide vulnerability and risk scoring and should send out targeted alerts, as well as provide remediation for findings.
+It should check for a wide variety of vulnerabilities, it should integrate with big cloud vendors like Google Cloud, Azure, AWS, Alibaba Cloud, it should support compliance frameworks like ISO 27001, GDPR and SOC 2, it should provide vulnerability and risk scoring and should send out targeted alerts, as well as provide remediation for findings.